Save Simulation Results with Names as Hashes from the Parameters that Generated Them

 Logical.
 If

-.
-Only works if script is run from command line, in an interactive session, this will always beNULL
+TRUE, attempts to get the script name and add it toparameters_list.
+Only works if script is run from command line, in an interactive session, this will always beNULL.- ignore_script_name

 Logical.
 If